-3. Critiques: Following each creative assignment unit the class will engage in a critique of each student's work.
+3. Critiques: Following each assignment the class will engage in a critique of each student's work.

 a.
 Questionnaire: Prior to each critique each student will be expected to fill out a questionnaire.
 These questions are taken from the readings assigned with each exercise/assignment.
 Be prepared.